 Molecular genetic analysis of the COL4A genes

 A combination of immunostaining and electron microscopy is often needed to distinguish Alport syndrome from some forms of thin basement membrane disease Thin Basement Membrane Disease Thin basement membrane disease is diffuse thinning of the glomerular basement membrane from a width of 300 to 400 nm in normal subjects to 150 to 225 nm.
-(See also Overview of Nephritic Syndrome... read more .
+Thin basement membrane disease is a... read more .

 Same as that for other causes of chronic kidney disease

-Treatment is indicated only when uremia occurs; its management is the same as that for other causes of chronic kidney disease Treatment Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
+Early renin-angiotensin blockade with an angiotensin-converting enzyme (ACE) inhibitor or an angiotensin II receptor blocker (ARB) has been shown to slow the progression of disease (1 Treatment reference Alport syndrome is a genetically heterogeneous disorder characterized by nephritic syndrome (ie, hematuria, proteinuria, hypertension, eventual renal insufficiency) often with sensorineural... read more ).
+Its management is similar to that for other causes of chronic kidney disease Treatment Chronic kidney disease (CKD) is long-standing, progressive deterioration of renal function.
 Symptoms develop slowly and in advanced stages include anorexia, nausea, vomiting, stomatitis, dysgeusia... read more .
-Anecdotal reports suggest that angiotensin-converting enzyme inhibitors or angiotensin II receptor blockers may slow progression of renal disease.
 Transplantation Kidney Transplantation Kidney transplantation is the most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
-The primary indication for kidney transplantation is End-stage renal failure... read more has been successful, but antiglomerular basement membrane antibody disease may occur, usually only in males, in the transplanted kidney.
+The primary indication for kidney transplantation is End-stage renal failure... read more has been successful, but antiglomerular basement membrane antibody disease Antiglomerular basement membrane antibody disease Rapidly progressive glomerulonephritis is acute nephritic syndrome accompanied by microscopic glomerular crescent formation with progression to renal failure within weeks to months.
+Diagnosis... read more may occur, usually only in males, in the transplanted kidney.
 Genetic counseling is indicated.